luxwarp/todoify-server/README.md

   * Get one by id
   * Delete by id

-Check [wiki](https://github.com/luxwarp/todoify-server/wiki) for change log and more information
+Check [wiki](https://github.com/luxwarp/todoify-server/wiki) for change log and more information.

+We also have have a separate [Todoify client](https://github.com/luxwarp/todoify-client) built with VueJS.
+It's also open source and interacts with Todoify server.
+Try out Todoify Client live at [todoify.luxwarp.info](https://todoify.luxwarp.info)

 ## Requirements